facefunk/pgdiff/README.md

 Schema type ordering:

 1. SCHEMA
-1. ROLE
+2. ROLE
-1. SEQUENCE
+3. SEQUENCE
-1. TABLE
+4. TABLE
-1. COLUMN
+5. COLUMN
-1. INDEX
+6. INDEX
-1. VIEW
+7. VIEW
+8. MATVIEW
-1. FOREIGN\_KEY
+9. FOREIGN\_KEY
-1. FUNCTION
+10. FUNCTION
-1. TRIGGER
+11. TRIGGER
-1. OWNER
+12. OWNER
-1. GRANT\_RELATIONSHIP
+13. GRANT\_RELATIONSHIP
-1. GRANT\_ATTRIBUTE
+14. GRANT\_ATTRIBUTE

+As well as the above, the following special schema types are also available

 1. ALL (all above in one run)
+2. TABLE\_COLUMN (table columns only, no view columns)

+Any combination of schema types may be specified, separated by spaces.

 ### example
 I have found it helpful to take ```--schema-only``` dumps of the databases in question, load them into a local postgres, then do my sql generation and testing there before running the SQL against a more official database.
 Your local postgres instance will need the correct users/roles populated because db dumps do not copy that information.